 CNC Machine Control Retrofits

 Almost Daily, I get Phone Calls from People Looking for New CNC Controls for their Machine Tools.
-They seem to Think that This is a Fairly Easy Endeavor, In which you can Quickly & Cheaply just Unplug Their Old Control, and Plug-In the New Control, and All Their Machine Problems would Magically Disappear.
+They seem to Think that This is an Easy Endeavor, In which you Quickly & Easily & Cheaply just Unplug Their Old Control, Plug-In a New Control,

 I tell All these People the Same Thing;